Every one of us are guilty of setting fitness goals that are impossible to achieve with a busy schedule.

 We've asked fitness expert and personal trainer Nicola Addison to give us 3 easy life-hacks for upping your fitness game without having to put aside time – or money – for the gym.

 People often discuss the benefits of exercise without thinking about the environmental factors involved.
 By this we mean exercising outside is better for you than you could possibly imagine.
 Not only are you working your muscles, you're upping your vitamin D levels, getting some fresh air and giving your mental health a boost, too.

 Bike riding is incredibly different to indoor cycling or spinning, which involves a stationary bike in a sweaty gym environment!
-Cycling on an unknown terrain which challenges you to react accordingly to sharp turns and traffic lights whilst taking in the scenery really does take your mind of the stresses of day-to-day life and allows you to focus on the moment you're in as opposed what lies behind or ahead.
+Cycling on an unknown terrain which challenges you to react accordingly to sharp turns and traffic lights whilst taking in the scenery really does take your mind off the stresses of day-to-day life and allows you to focus on the moment you're in as opposed to what lies behind or ahead.

 Cycling to and from work is the perfect way to fit in some outdoor activity and it means that when you collapse on the sofa after a tiring day at the office, you don't have to feel guilty about not getting up again.

 Unless goals are written down, they are often just a dream.
 Goal setting is a sure-fire way to keep you motivated and improve fitness, but the majority of us set goals that are just too high.

 Increasing the number of steps you do per day is a great place to start when you're increasing your daily activity levels, and we all completely underestimate the power of walking.
 It's good for your heart, your head and your wallet and anyone can do it at any age or fitness level.
 A report by the Ramblers and Macmillan Cancer Support that looks into the benefits of walking shows 150 minutes of moderate physical exercise every week could save 37,000 lives each year and lead to almost 300,000 fewer cases of type two diabetes.